 One of the major factors which is driving the growth of the tartaric acid market is the rising awareness among consumers regarding the health benefits offered by tartaric acid such as increasing production of collagen, enhancement of energy generation in the body as well as boosting of metabolism.
 In addition to this, tartaric acid acts as a primary raw material in the process of winemaking which has consequently propelled the overall demand for tartaric acid across the globe.
 Other than this, tartaric acid is also used in the in the processing of gypsum as an anti-caking agent as well as in the production of cement in the form of a set-retardant and anti-solidifying agent.
 These are some of the other forces which are contributing towards the overall market growth.
 However, the feedstock for natural tartaric acid is available seasonally and the consumers are reluctant to use synthetic tartaric acid in pharmaceuticals, and wine.
 This remains a primary obstacle which is hindering the growth of the global tartaric acid market.
-Looking forward, the market value is projected to reach a value of around US$ 377 Million by 2023.
+Looking forward, the market value is projected to reach a value of more than US$ 395 Million by 2024.

 - On the basis of end-use, the global tartaric acid market has been segmented into food and beverage, and non-food applications.
 Amongst these, food and beverage applications account for the majority of the market share owing to the usage of tartaric acid for enhancing the flavour of carbonated beverages and in bakery in the form of a preservative and emulsifier.

 - On a geographical front, Europe represents the largest market for tartaric acid.
 This is due to a rapid rise in the wine production across various European countries such as France, Italy, Germany and Spain.
 Europe is followed by the United States, Middle East/Africa, China, and Central/South America.